 We have no natural defense to chronic blue light when near-infrared light is subtracted.

 Sunlight includes an abundance of NIR light as well as visible red light.
 These longer wavelengths provide metabolic power to the cells and counterbalance the shorter blue light wavelengths.

-HEV light is a very powerful stimulus and this helps explain why the eye must have near-infrared light present anytime blue light is present to offset the mitochondrial damage it can cause.
+High energy visible light (HEV) is a very powerful stimulus and this helps explain why the eye must have near-infrared light present anytime blue light is present to offset the mitochondrial damage it can cause.
 Today’s artificial light is created without any stimulus of UV or NIR as is present in the sun..